BIOTECNOLOGIE ALIMENTARI-modulo di Biotecnologie Alimentari

 Sturgeon breeding and caviar production.

-- Learning material (text and powerpoint slide) available on the E-learning platform.
+- Learning material (text and powerpoint slide) available at the E-learning platform.

-- Research articles published in scientific journals of food science area.
+- Research articles published in journals of food science area.